10 Fun Things To Do on the Northern Sonoma Coast

 Green, rolling hills of vines are shrouded by fog in Sonoma County

-This AVA contains five wineries.
-The outdoor tasting deck at Fort Ross Vineyard & Tasting Room is open on a limited basis (reservations required) and offers jaw-dropping views of the coast.
-Hirsch Winery & Vineyards and Flowers Vineyards & Winery also offer al fresco pours of their wines (reservations required) at their tasting rooms in Healdsburg.
-The two other Fort Ross-Seaview vineyards Peay Vineyards and Wild Hog Vineyard will be happy to sell you a bottle online.
+Hirsch Winery & Vineyards and Flowers Vineyards & Winery also offer al fresco pours (reservations required) at their tasting rooms in nearby Healdsburg.
+Two other notable vineyards in this area—Peay Vineyards and Wild Hog Vineyard — will be happy to sell you a bottle online.

 The tall statue is perched on top pf a cliff along the Sonoma coast

-You don’t have to be a guest of Timber Cove Resort to visit Bufano’s work; park in the gravel lot north of the inn and follow the short path leading to the obelisk.
+You don’t have to be a guest of Timber Cove Resort to visit Bufano’s work; park in the gravel lot north of the inn and follow the short path leading to this inspiring art with ocean views.

 Hike Salt Point State Park